Princeton45/jenkins-multi-pipeline/README.md

 ![add-be](https://github.com/Princeton45/jenkins-multi-pipeline/blob/main/images/ad-be.png)

- use Maven to build the Java application, creating the JAR file.
+Now I'm going to create a new Freestyle job called `java-maven-build` that checks out the git repo, runs tests of the application code, then builds a JAR file.

 ### 5. Pipeline Jenkins Job (Scripted Pipeline)